Get access to exclusive updates, the latest news and the inside scoop 🍨

 With headless commerce architecture in place, ecommerce stores can try testing different templates and approaches.
 For instance, try experimenting with a different back end search solution whilst running the same search at the front end of a website.

-As a result, continuous tests and optimisation cycles can be run alongside one another, which helps businesses to achieve a better understanding of the customer, while improving their learning rate (which will be faster than most retailers).
+As a result, continuous tests and optimisation cycles can be run alongside one another, which helps businesses on the likes of Shopif to achieve a better understanding of the customer, while improving their learning rate (which will be faster than most retailers).

 N0.7: Faster Market Time

 If you build a multi-channel or omnichannel retail experience with a traditional ecommerce platform, time to market will be painfully slow and don’t get us started on the scaling process.
 It’ll be arduous.